quickfix-j/quickfixj/quickfixj-messages/readme.md

   * The [quickfixj-orchestration](../quickfixj-orchestration/readme.md) module publishes a QuickFIX/J compatible __FIX Latest__ orchestration as ```org.quickfixj:quickfixj-orchestration```.
 This can be a starting point for customisation.
 Please note that this is a complete representation of the FIX Latest specification and results in a very large distribution.The purpose of [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/) is to provide a machine-readable Rules of Engagement. __FIX Latest__ is a very large distribution so customisation is **expected**.
 See [quickfixj-orchestration](../quickfixj-orchestration/readme.md) for references to [FIX Trading Community](https://www.fixtrading.org/) tools.
   * A custom orchestration should be used in place of the ```org.quickfixj:quickfixj-orchestration``` dependency to build the messages.
   * The ```quickfixj-messages-all``` maven build includes a ```minimal-fix-latest``` profile.
 The purpose of this profile is to minimise the size of FIX Latest packages.
-The minimal packages will include only those Fields, Componenents and Messages on which tests in the ```quickfixj-core``` module depend.
+The minimal packages will include only those Fields, Components and Messages on which tests in the ```quickfixj-core``` module depend.
 This is done to reduce memory requirements and speed up the build of QuickFIX/J. This profile may serve as a very simple example of customising an orchestration using ```xslt```.
-Thos profile serves no purpose in a custom build of Messages and Fields.
+This profile serves no purpose in a custom build of Messages and Fields.
 If you are not building ```quickfixj-core``` the ```minimal-fix-latest``` profile can be removed.

   ## QuickFIX/J Build Dependencies